Andrew-Rollins/thetabackendapi/README.md

 This is a backend for the android app https://github.com/a73s/Theta-Board

-As of now it is very barebones and is more of a POC of connecting a MySQL server to an API using Spring Boot.

 # Important notes and setup

 First start a MySQL server and add the example table using this command.